Johnny Depp: 2020s: Personal struggles and resurgence

 On February 15, 2022, Depp received the Serbian Gold Medal of Merit from President Aleksandar Vučić for "outstanding merits in public and cultural activities, especially in the field of film art and the promotion of the Republic of Serbia in the world".
 Minamata and animated series Puffins were shot in the country.

 On May 29, 2022, Depp, who was still awaiting a verdict in his highly publicized defamation trial against ex-wife Amber Heard, made a surprise appearance at a Jeff Beck gig in Sheffield, playing guitar alongside Beck to three classic songs from John Lennon, Marvin Gaye and Jimi Hendrix.
-Depp joined Beck on his last concert tour in the UK and Europe during June and July and in the United States in October and November, to promote their album 18.
-In August 2022, he made a cameo appearance at the 2022 MTV Video Music Awards.
+Depp joined Beck on his last concert tour to promote the Depp-Beck album 18.
+In August 2022, Depp made a cameo appearance at the 2022 MTV Video Music Awards.

 Depp next starred as King Louis XV in French actor-director Maïwenn's period film Jeanne Du Barry (2023).
 This was the first film for Depp where he acted in French.
 The film premiered at the 2023 Cannes Film Festival as the opening film, where it was greeted with a 7-minute standing ovation and received a mixed reception from film critics.
 Many critics deemed it Depp's comeback role, something he did not agree with.

 Modì, Three Days on the Wing of Madness (2024), was Depp's first directorial effort in over 25 years.
 The film is about 72 hours in the life of Italian artist Amedeo Modigliani, and Depp co-produced it through his European company IN.2 Film, alongside Al Pacino.
 It stars Riccardo Scamarcio, Stephen Graham, Al Pacino and Antonia Desplat, and it is based on a play by Dennis McIntyre.
 Principal photography commenced in September 2023 in Budapest, Hungary and was completed in Los Angeles and Turin in early 2024.
 The film premiered at the 72nd San Sebastián International Film Festival on September 24, 2024, where it was received warmly by the audience with a lengthy standing ovation.

-In 2025, Depp spoke with Jerry Bruckheimer about a possible return to the Pirates of the Caribbean in the sixth film of the franchise, pending script development.